dzeke/Blended-Near-Optimal-Tools/README.md

 	       >> nearoptplotmo2(...)

-    e.
+    c.
+Additional example commands to run the interactive parallel coordinate plot tool are in ExampleTestPlots.m
+    d.
 See additional directions in the file InteractiveParallelPlot-readme.txt and in the header of the nearoptplotmo2.m for use of the function.

 ==============================
 4) ECHO RESERVOIR APPLICATION (Linear program to manage water quality)